smoldata/smol-docs/ssh-keys.md

 cat ~/.ssh/id_rsa.pub | pbcopy
 ```

+The first time you login to a new server you will use your passphrase, and then once your logged in you'll want to set up your public key to use for subsequent logins.
+It makes it a lot easier to use SSH, since you don't have to type passphrases in all the time.

 Let's login to the server called `pinto` using the settings we used in the `.ssh/config` file.

 ```
 ssh pinto
 ```

-The first time you login, you will get prompted for your password.
-This is the _server password_ and is separate for the password you use in macOS or to unlock your private key.
+The first time you login you will get prompted for your passphrase.
+This is the _server passphrase_ and is separate from the one used for macOS or to unlock your private key.

 You should see a welcome message like this: